Covid 19 Coronavirus: Jacinda Ardern live on lockdown - We won't see impact from what we're doing 'for about 12 days'

 She asked employers to do their best to pay their workers at least 80 per cent of what they would usually be paid.

-"For those part time workers who might be earning less than that amount, really what we are asking employers is to pay what their normal hours would be."
+"For those part-time workers who might be earning less than that amount, really what we are asking employers is to pay [workers] what their normal hours would be."

 "Ultimately our hope is to keep everyone connected to the workforce as much as possible."

-She said about wages that "we want to get money out the door to employees - one of the ways we can ensure employers are abusing this is to publish the names of the companies who are getting the wage subsidy."
+She said about wages that "we want to get money out the door to employees as fast as possible.
+One of the ways we can ensure employers aren't abusing this is to publish the names of the companies who are getting the wage subsidy."

-In terms of personal protective equipment (PPE) for frontline medical staff - particularly face masks - Ardern said "we are very lucky to have a company in Whanganui that produce 80,000 masks a day. "
+In terms of personal protective equipment (PPE) for frontline medical staff - particularly face masks - Ardern said "we are very lucky to have a company in Whanganui that produces 80,000 masks a day".

 "That will help with our supplies.
 We already have 18 million masks in our national supply which are already being dispatched.